lazlojuly/angular-seed-scd/README.md

 This project was cloned from the [Angular Seed](https://github.com/angular/angular-seed) application skeleton.

+It contains useful tested code examples: a service, a controller and a directive:

+* app/services/api-service

 ## Introduction

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.